Achievable logoAchievable logo

 Life cycle of taenia

 Clinical features: Most people are asymptomatic.
-Tapeworms can cause digestive problems including abdominal pain, loss of appetite, weight loss, and upset stomach.
-The most visible symptom of taeniasis is the active passing of proglottids (tapeworm segments) through the anus and in the feces.
-In rare cases, tapeworm segments become lodged in the appendix or the bile and pancreatic ducts causing obstructive symptoms.
-T.solium (NOT T.saginata) can cause cysticercosis.
+When symptoms occur, tapeworms can cause digestive complaints such as abdominal pain, loss of appetite, weight loss, and upset stomach.
+The most visible sign of taeniasis is active passage of proglottids (tapeworm segments) through the anus and in the feces.
+Rarely, segments lodge in the appendix or in the bile or pancreatic ducts, causing obstructive symptoms.
+T. solium (NOT T. saginata) can cause cysticercosis.

-Cysticercosis: Caused by ingestion of T.solium eggs.
-[Very important to understand that the mode of infection in intestinal taeniasis was different …What was it?].
+Cysticercosis: Caused by ingestion of T. solium eggs.
+(This is different from intestinal taeniasis, which is acquired by ingesting cysticerci in undercooked pork or beef.)
 People do not get cysticercosis by eating undercooked pork.
-The eggs develop into larval cysts which then infect the brain (neurocysticercosis), muscle, eyes or other tissues.
-Symptoms will depend on the location of cysts.
-Neural form presents as seizures, headaches, confusion, stroke etc. Muscle disease may present as tender subcutaneous lumps.
+After egg ingestion, larvae develop into cysts that can infect the brain (neurocysticercosis), muscle, eyes, or other tissues.
+Symptoms depend on cyst location.
+Neurocysticercosis can present with seizures, headaches, confusion, stroke, etc. Muscle involvement may present as tender subcutaneous lumps.

 Cysticercosis